mathewajk/LingTube/README.md

 python3 base/4-correct-captions.py -g $group_name
 ```

-To start the program to correct captions from a particular channel, specify a channel name with `-g` or `--group`:
+To start the program to correct captions from a particular channel, specify a channel name with `-ch` or `--channel`:

 ```
 python3 base/4-correct-captions.py -ch $channel_name